dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
- yeah
+ yes
 true

 **Jerry:**
-yes so basically Barry Silbert says of a theorem classic this is at the blockchain startup Singapore meet up with Milton Demarest this is a quote by
+yes so basically Barry Silbert says of ethereum classic this is at the blockchain startup Singapore meet up with Milton Demarest this is a quote by
-Barry Silbert I've become excited about the people focusing in on athyrium classic you don't have this governance risk where someday someone's going to make a change that goes against the core tenets of investing in crypto currency and the way that I interpret that is the community of etherium classic is interested in having a decentralized governance model in the mold of Bitcoin and if you look at the history of
+Barry Silbert I've become excited about the people focusing in on ethereum classic you don't have this governance risk where someday someone's going to make a change that goes against the core tenets of investing in crypto currency and the way that I interpret that is the community of ethereum classic is interested in having a decentralized governance model in the mold of Bitcoin and if you look at the history of